Research Collaborator

 I conducted multiple, all-day ethnographic research sessions at the stable to better understand the full scope of business workflows from open until close, the business-customer dynamics, and customer needs.
 I was also looking for recurring challenges and potential design opportunities.

-The project's goal was to improve beginner's horseback riding and safety knowledge.
-To pinpoint the target behaviors of interest, I consulted the authoritative literature and tapped into the expertise of the stable owner, who had more than 20 years of experience with horses.
-From this research, we identified and prioritized four key behaviors essential for a successful riding experience:
+The project's goal was to improve beginners' horseback riding and safety knowledge through targeted behavior change.
+To pinpoint the target behaviors of interest, I consulted the authoritative literature and expertise of the stable owner, who had more than 20 years of experience with horses.
+We identified four essential behaviors critical for a safe and successful riding experience:

-By focusing on these foundational skills, we could help new riders build confidence and enjoy their time in the saddle safely.
+By focusing on these core skills, we could help new riders build confidence and enjoy their time in the saddle safely, addressing both safety outcomes and rider self-efficacy.

-Based on data collected during discovery and known business constraints, the behavior change design solution needed to be:
+Based on research insights and known business constraints, the behavior change design solution needed to be:

 The University of Kentucky Healthcare sponsored a five-year Saddle Up Safely Rider Safety Program aimed at educating riders on horse handling safety and reducing horse-related injuries.
 The program featured an interactive website with safety quizzes, tips, blogs, expert advice, and brochures.
 However, the program's effectiveness was not directly assessed.